asher-m/autospeedtest/README.md

 ```
 The user can use these options to set up cron jobs for testing and plotting if leaving open a `screen` is undesireable.

-## Other scripts
-This tool also includes two other scripts: `autospeedtest_ingestjson.py` and `autospeedtest_createdb.py`.

-The `autospeedtest_createdb.py` script is used to create a database for results.
-It is called automatically if a database cannot be found, or if explicitly called it will backup any existing databases before creating a new one.

-The `autospeedtest_ingestjson.py` is a tool used to migrate old results in json format to the new database format.

 ## Result Format
 There are 3 switches that create different plots.
 Because all plots are created automatically any time anything is plotted, the user shouldn't need to change any of these parameters or options.
 (If so, you'll need to modify the script iself.)
 All plots are remade when calling `autospeedtest.py -p` from the commandline or when the script plots by itself.